Your Bag

 1. It Is A Natural Hair Conditioner

-Laurel leaf essential oil from the laurel tree is filled with antioxidants that can help with taming hair and restoring its shine.
+Laurel leaf essential oil from the laurel tree is filled with nutrients that can help with taming hair and restoring its shine.
 Apply it to the hair with a carrier oil to flaunt smoother and fuller locks.

 Girl is showing her hair

-3. It Fights Dandruff And Itchy Scalp
+2. It Fights Dandruff And Itchy Scalp

 This natural oil is a wonder at tackling dandruff and itchy scalps.
 Cleansing and refreshing, it helps remove flakes and helps regulate natural hair oil, keeping the scalp free of dandruff and itches.